matekdev/matekdev.github.io/content/projects.md

 - Wrote extensive testing for the application using the GoogleTest framework
 - Led an eight-person group as the "Project Manager"

-**Database Interface Java, JavaFX, Spring (Apr 2019)**
-- Setup a Spring server that provides Rest API (CRUD)
-- Rest API calls modify the "Database" with the information passed in
-- Designed a front-end JavaFX application responsible for providing UI and making client calls to the server

 **[Tetracube](https://github.com/mzegar/Tetracube) Python, Pygame (Oct 2018)**
 - Recreated NES Tetris using Python and Pygame library
 - Implemented an OOP approach to represent Tetris pieces in memory